Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Housing vouchers play a significant role in assisting families experiencing homelessness by addressing housing instability and its impact on child welfare outcomes.
-Housing voucher programs, particularly those offered through programs such as the 'Family Unification Program,' play a crucial role in assisting families experiencing homelessness by providing them with stable housing, reducing the risk of child welfare involvement, and promoting overall family well-being.[1,2,3]
+Housing vouchers play a significant role in assisting homeless families by addressing housing instability and its impact on child welfare outcomes.
+Housing voucher programs, particularly those offered through programs such as the "Family Unification Program," play a crucial role in assisting homeless families by providing them with stable housing, reducing the risk of child welfare involvement, and promoting overall family well-being.[1,2,3]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):